 If you are offered a house you do not want, you can refuse it, but if the Local Authority thinks that you do not have a good reason for refusing the offer of the house, it may reduce your priority on the waiting list, particularly if you refuse more than one offer.

 Local Authority housing is unfurnished.
 If you are offered a Local Authority property and you do not have and cannot afford to buy furniture or appliances, you may be eligible for help from your local Health Service Executive Area.
 Contact the Community Welfare Officer for information about this.

 How do I apply?

-You may also download the application form by clicking the below link.
+You may also download the application form below:

 When you have completed the form please return to the Housing Section, Meath County Council, County Hall, Navan, Co.
 Meath or drop into your local area office.

 Meath County Council,